Core JavaScript Package Workflows

 - run: pnpm exec lockfile-lint --path pnpm-lock.yaml --allowed-hosts npm

 Enforce strict ESM/CJS boundaries using conditional export maps and explicit file extensions.
-Node.js throws ERR_REQUIRE_ESM when a CommonJS environment attempts to require() a file marked as ESM via type: "module".
-Configure bundlers like tsup or Rollup to emit separate .mjs and .cjs outputs, ensuring each receives matching .d.ts type declarations.
+Node.js throws ERR_REQUIRE_ESM when a CommonJS environment attempts to require() a file marked as ESM via type: "module", and it throws a "named export not found" SyntaxError when a consumer destructures named bindings from a CJS module that Node only exposes as a default object.
+Configure bundlers like tsup or Rollup to emit separate .mjs and .cjs outputs, ensuring each receives matching .d.ts declarations so type checkers resolve the correct file under each condition.

 {